d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 ## Conclusion

-Scully is an awesome tootl if you need a pre-rendered Angular SPA where all routes can be accessed immediately without loading the whole app at once.
+Scully is an awesome tool if you need a pre-rendered Angular SPA where all routes can be accessed immediately without loading the whole app at once.
 This is a great benefit for users as they don’t need to wait until the whole bunch of JavaScript has been downloaded to their devices.
 Visitors and **search engines** have instantly access to the sites information.
 Furthermore, _Scully_ offers a way to create very easily a blog and renders all posts written in markdown.